superfly/docs/flyctl/cmd/flyctl_machine_run.md

-      --build-remote-only                Perform builds remotely without using the local docker daemon --build-target string              Set the target build stage to build if the Dockerfile has more than one stage -c, --config string                    Path to an app config file or directory containing one (default "./fly.toml") -d, --detach                           Detach from the machine's logs --dockerfile string                Path to a Dockerfile.
+      --build-remote-only                Perform builds remotely without using the local docker daemon --build-target string              Set the target build stage to build if the Dockerfile has more than one stage -c, --config string                    Path to an app config file or directory containing one (default "./fly.toml") --cpu-kind string                  Kind of CPU to use (shared, dedicated) --cpus int                         Number of CPUs -d, --detach                           Detach from the machine's logs --dockerfile string                Path to a Dockerfile.
 Defaults to the Dockerfile in the working directory.
       --entrypoint string                ENTRYPOINT replacement